A coupled Kolmogorov-Arnold Network and Level-Set framework for evolving interfaces: Introduction

 Physics-Informed Neural Networks (PINNs)~\cite{raissi_physics-informed_2019} approximate the solution with a neural network trained by a loss composed of governing physics and are demonstrated to solve both forward and inverse problems~\cite{cai_physics-informed_2021, YU2022114823, PATRA2025109854}.
 Despite their appeal, PINNs face several challenges when extended to solve moving boundary problems.
 Firstly, they often have to incorporate measurement data to stabilize training, particularly in nonlinear heat transfer and two-phase Stefan problems~\cite{cai_physics-informed_2021}.
 Secondly, limited by spectral bias, standard PINNs struggle to resolve high-frequency variations~\cite{cao2020understandingspectralbiasdeep, rahaman2019spectralbiasneuralnetworks}, which may affect the accuracy of gradients and sharp-boundary conditions on interfaces.
 Consequently, solving moving boundary PDEs generally requires deeper network architectures, which increases training cost and hampers the interpretability of the solution~\cite{cuomo_scientific_2022}.
 In a recent study ~\cite{ANAGNOSTOPOULOS2026107983} investigated the use of PINN for phase transition problems, with adaptive weighting scheme and residual balancing and require substantial optimization effort and tuning.

-Another study by Mullins et al. \cite{levelsetPINNadv} used MLP-type architecture for level-set equation to handle interfacial dynamics and demonstrated comparable performance similar to conventional techniques but may need careful tuning of weights and deep networks may demand very high samplig to extend it to coupled heat-transfer/stefan-type interface problems.
+Another study by Mullins et al. \cite{levelsetPINNadv} used MLP-type architecture for level-set equation to handle interfacial dynamics and demonstrated comparable performance similar to conventional techniques but may need careful tuning of weights and deep networks may demand very high sampling to extend it to coupled Stefan-type interface problems.

 In contrast to MLP based architectures, the recently proposed Kolmogorov-Arnold Networks (KANs)~\cite{liu_kan_2024}, grounded in the Kolmogorov-Arnold representation theorem~\cite{kolmogorov1956representation, kolmogorov1957representation}, have better interpretability and accuracy with shallower networks.
 They incorporate nonlinearity directly into learnable basis functions on the network edges rather than relying on fixed node activations, KANs with shallower networks matched comparable acurracy of standard MLP PINNs~\cite{liu_kan_2024}.
 Recent studies have demonstrated that KANs effectively mitigate the spectral bias observed in standard MLP-based PINNs, enabling the efficient capture of fine-scale features and sharp gradients~\cite{wang2025expressivenessspectralbiaskans}.
 In this work, we propose a shallow KAN framework that approximates the temperature distribution and the moving interface by enforcing the governing PDEs, phase equilibrium (dirichlet condition of interface), and Stefan condition through physics-informed residuals.
-Interface capture is handled using Level Set method~\cite{osher_sethian_1988} adopted to KAN architecture.
+Interface capture is handled using Level Set (LS) method~\cite{osher_sethian_1988} adopted to KAN architecture, termed KANLS methodology.

 To enhance the accuracy near the moving boundary, we employ interface-focused collocation resampling.
 We validate the framework on benchmark 1D and 2D Stefan problems with available reference solutions (closed-form or high-fidelity numerical), reporting errors in both the temperature field and the inferred interface location, without using measurement data.